All Episodes

 The majority of Trump's support base is not conservative.

-And if if they are the majority of the Trump support base, it's a very, very tiny majority.
+And if they are the majority of the Trump support base, it's a very, very tiny majority.

-It's really ironic.
+His coalition, it's really ironic.

-The coalition that that Trump has put together is exactly what the Republican Party has been telling us conservatives they need to do to win.
+The coalition that Trump has put together is exactly what the Republican Party has been telling us conservatives they need to do to win.

-We need to go out and these Well, Trump's doing it, and they don't want any part of it.
+Well, Trump's doing it, and they don't want any part of it.

-In the second place, remember Jeb Bush said that he was going to win the nomination without the base.
+In the second place, remember, Jeb Bush said that he was going to win the nomination without the base.

 Guess who's doing it?